 Thank you for your interest in the COVID-19 Student Emergency Relief Fund (SERF).
 We received an overwhelming number of applications and disbursed our initial funds in response.
 Due to limited funding currently, we are suspending the application submission and approval process.
 Once additional funding becomes available, we will reopen the submission and approval process.
 Please continue to monitor the website for updates.

 COVID-19 Student Emergency Relief Fund

-Due to the COVID-19 health crisis, Delaware State University established the Student Emergency Relief Fund to assist students with short-term costs due to the closure of school.
-The Student Emergency Relief Fund (SERF) will support a student’s short term need, until all funds have been awarded, in the following areas:
+Due to the COVID-19 pandemic, Delaware State University (DSU) established the Student Emergency Relief Fund to assist students with short-term costs due to the ongoing circumstances.
+Students can request emergency funds in the amounts up to $500.
+The COVID-19 Student Emergency Relief Fund (SERF) will support a student’s short term need, until all funds have been awarded, in one of the following areas: